Hyperbaric oxygen therapy can heal the brain to help people overcome addiction.

 Once inhaled, the blood carries the oxygen through the body, which can fight bacteria and toxins.
 It can also release growth factors and stem cells, two naturally occurring substances that promote healing.

-Can Hyperbaric Oxygen Therapy Improve the Addiction Recovery Process?
+Does Hyperbaric Oxygen Therapy Really Work and Improve the Addiction Recovery Process?

 Once a person ingests, injects, or inhales drugs or alcohol, toxic compounds travel through the body and to the brain.
 Over time, the toxins damage cells, leading to a build-up of acids and aldehydes in the brain, both of which can damage DNA and irritate tissues.
 They can also contribute to certain cancers.